Vas-P/kottans-frontend/README.md

 ## JS Basics

 It was not easy, but I am sure I will understand a couple of things later.
 More practice - more confidence.
+Almost everything was new to me.
+Trying my best to understand, to learn js.

 <details><summary>Logical operators</summary>